 I picked up and left after two weeks, moving south to Winona.
 It was still a small town, but it gave me the anonymity and the distance I needed.
 Eventually I started taking classes, made new friends and could see a life beyond where I had been stuck.
 This led me to New York, where I feel so grateful that I’ve been able to focus on my painting and take some time to take care of myself.
 Over time, I’ve gone from the one making the calls for support to the one answering the calls.
 I never thought I’d be able to get to that point.
 Because I am one of the youngest SNAP members—it’s rare for someone to be able to talk about what happened to them until many years later—younger survivors are directed to me.
 So that’s been my role: talking to them, listening, making them know they aren’t the only ones.

 The assaults and the spiritual betrayal I carried inside had such a negative impact on my life that I was making bad choices and worse decisions—I felt like the experience had taken away who I was supposed to be.
 The person I am now is someone who advocates for others.
-That’s why I went to Geneva this January: to be there, in the room, when the Vatican was called before the United Nations Committee on the Rights of the Child to answer hard questions about how the church hierarchy continues to enable and cover up sexual violence against children.
+That’s why I went to Geneva this January: to be there, in the room, when the Vatican was called before the United Nations Committee on the Rights of the Child to answer hard questions about how the church hierarchy continues to enable and cover up priest sexual abuse of children.
 It was historic.
 This is the first time an official body has called the Vatican to account for itself.

 When the United Nations asked the Vatican to answer a series of questions in advance of the reporting sessions, they were a month late in their responses and refused to provide any of the requested data.
 Beyond that, they had the gall to claim the Vatican is only responsible for what occurs inside Vatican City and the safety of the 31 children who live there, as though they play no role in what the rest of the Church around the world does.